usa-npn/gridded_models/README.md

 # USA-NPN gridded models platform

 This repository contains the python code used to generate the [USA-NPN phenology maps.](https://www.usanpn.org/data/phenology_maps) Scripts are ran nightly to generate the maps.
-At a high level everynight new climate data is pulled in, followed by the creation of various accumulated growing degree day and spring index maps.
-The following steps describe this process in more detail.
+At a high level every night new climate data is pulled in which is used to create various accumulated growing degree day and spring index maps.
+These maps are saved as geotiffs and their raster data is also imported into a postgis database in such a way that a Geoserver instance can serve out the maps.
+The following steps describe this process in more detail and are contained in the gridded_models_nightly_update.py script.

 1. Retrieve NDFD daily forecast tmin/tmax data for the next 6 days, import the data into a postgis database and create daily tmin/tmax rasters.
 2. Retrieve RTMA hourly temperature data and import it into postgis.